Javeriaakram-07/Offline-search-engine/README.md

 bash
 Copy code
 ./OfflineSearchEngine
-Enter keywords to search within the offline dataset.
+Enter keywords to search the offline dataset.

-Contributors
-Javeria Akram (Repository Owner)

-Ayesha Arif

-Syed Al Araib

 Notes
-This version is implemented using structured programming; the OOP version will be released in the next deliverable.
+✅ This version is implemented using structured programming; the OOP version will be done in the next deliverable.

-Only arrays, pointers, dynamic memory allocation, and file handling are used.
-No advanced data structures (like vectors) are included.
+✅ Only arrays, pointers, dynamic memory allocation, and file handling are used.
+No advanced data structures like vectors.

-The project is modular and scalable, allowing multiple contributors to work on different modules simultaneously.
+✅ Modular structure allows multiple contributors to work on separate modules simultaneously.

+✅ Proper handling of cases when search results are not found with user-friendly messages